 Definitely one of the best restaurants in Oaxaca to try casual Tehuantepec cuisine.

-I always order pozole at this popular local restaurant - particularly the green pozole.
+This is my favorite Oaxaca restaurant for pozole I always order the green pozole at this popular local spot.
 Pozole verde isn't very common in Oaxaca (it comes from the neighboring state of Guerrero), so it feels like a treat to have it here.
 It also comes with chicharron and avocado - yum.

 This restaurant is on a popular corner for my Oaxaca food guide - right across the street from Boulenc, and around the corner from two of my favorite mezcalerias - In Situ and Archivo Maguey.
 You can easily make a whole night hopping from one spot to the next.

 This tlayuda spot is only open 3 nights a week - Thursday, Friday and Saturday for dinner.
 It's very simple - walk in the hallway passing the tlayuda grill and have a seat in the open courtyard.